8i/UnrealPlugin_Documentation_RTD/docs/source/Installation.rst

 Installation
 ------------------------------------------------------------

 1. Create a new Unreal project(C++ project).
-If you happened to have a Blueprint only project, go to 1b.
-Otherwise go to 2.
-1b.
-In Blueprint only project, under menu File -> New C++ Class -> None -> Name: MyDummy(or any class name you like), and leave other fields intact.
+If you happened to have a Blueprint only project, under the menu File -> New C++ Class -> None -> Name: MyDummy(or any class name you like), and leave other fields intact.
 After clicking "Create Class" button, Unreal will generate a class and a build system along with that.
 2. Close the Unreal Editor
-3. If one does not already exist, create a new folder in your project and name it 'Plugins'
+3. If one does not already exist, create a new folder in your project directory and name it 'Plugins'
 4. Copy the 'HVR' folder from the downloaded build and copy into the 'Plugins' folder
 5. Launch the Unreal Editor and load the project
 6. Open the 'Plugins' window from 'Edit/Plugins' at the top of the Editor window.